ThinkR-open/shinipsum/README.md

   - `nchar`: lorem ipsum of `nchar` characters
   - `nwords`: lorem ipsum of `nwords` characters

-One of the two should be left `NULL`
+  - `offset`: number of characters or words to offset the result by

 ### Lm